HazyResearch/meerkat/docs/source/start/quickstart-interactive.md

 In Meerkat, components allow us to split the user interface into independent, resuable pieces.
 This functionality can range from quite simple, such as a slider that allows a user to choose a number, to quite complex, such as a full blown web application that helps a user explore their data.

-Let's look at an example with a {py:class}`Slider <meerkat.interactive.core.Slider>` component.
+Let's look at an example with a {class}`~meerkat.interactive.core.Slider` component.
 This code below creates a slider with an initial value of `2.0`.

 ````{margin}
 ```{admonition}